tenzir/tenzir/web/docs/tql2/operators/yara.md

 Scan a file with a set of YARA rules:

 ```
-load file --mmap evil.exe | yara rule.yara
+load_file "evil.exe" mmap=true | yara "rule.yara"
 ```

 :::info Memory Mapping Optimization
-The `--mmap` flag is merely an optimization that constructs a single chunk of bytes instead of a contiguous stream.
-Without `--mmap`, the [`file`](TODO) loader generates a stream of byte chunks and feeds them incrementally to the `yara` operator.
-This also works, but performance is better due to memory locality when using `--mmap`.
+The `mmap` flag is merely an optimization that constructs a single chunk of bytes instead of a contiguous stream.
+Without `mmap=true`, the [`file`](TODO) loader generates a stream of byte chunks and feeds them incrementally to the `yara` operator.
+This also works, but performance is better due to memory locality when using `mmap`.
 :::

 Let's unpack a concrete example: